 We first discussed this product as part of our guide to deterring foxes from entering the garden.

-This ingenious device has a motion sensor which activates a powerful jet of water and also rotates to cover a large area of the garden.
+This ingenious device has a motion sensor that activates a powerful jet of water and also rotates to cover a large area of the garden.
 Some variants also emit a loud clicking noise to startle the foxes and perhaps even burglars.

 This is a great product but does have some pitfalls.

-It’s triggered by movement, so cats, dogs, foxes and even large birds such as pidgeons trigger the jet of water.
+It’s triggered by movement, so cats, dogs, foxes and even large birds such as pigeons trigger the jet of water.
 The noise could be an issue at night if wild animals are regularly entering the garden.

 Here’s a video showing the device working well at deterring a fox, it’s plausible that this product could put off an intruder as well: